umdwr/teachinghub/source/_build/html/_sources/hub/support.rst.txt

 Blackboard Templates
 ---------------------
 The WRIT 100/101 Blackboard template provides a pre-developed course structure, major assignments, and grade center configuration for the standard, NYT, and NPR curriculum options.
-It is designed to accommodate fully-online, remote, and hybrid course modalities and is fully customizable once added to a course.
-The Opening Session workshop, below, provides a full walk-through of the template features.
-You should watch this workshop session before you decide to adopt the template.
+It is designed to accommodate face-to-face and web modalities and is fully customizable once added to a course.

 The template is designed to save you time and headaches and to provide a consistent experience for students.
 If you would rather build your Blackboard shell from scratch, you’re free to do so.